Plant Vogtle Units 3 and 4

-Nuclear power is re-emerging as a viable way to meet new demand for electricity with the added benefit of no air emissions—including no carbon dioxide.
-Southern Company, through its subsidiary Georgia Power, is pursuing the addition of new nuclear units to meet growing demand for electricity.
-The two new units under construction are at Plant Vogtle in Burke County, Georgia.
-Latest on new units »
+Nuclear energy is a viable way to meet anticipated new demand for electricity with the added benefit of no greenhouse gas emissions, including carbon dioxide.
+Southern Company subsidiary Georgia Power is currently building two new nuclear units at Plant Vogtle in Burke County, Georgia.

-Along with Georgia Power's portion of the two 1,100-megawatt reactors, the remaining ownership is split among Oglethorpe Power Corporation, the Municipal Electric Authority of Georgia (MEAG Power) and Dalton Utilities.
-Georgia Power's share is currently projected at approximately $4.8 billion.
+Upon completion, Georgia Power will own 45.7 percent of the two new 1,100-megawatt reactors.
+The remaining ownership is split among Oglethorpe Power, the Municipal Electric Authority of Georgia (MEAG) and Dalton Utilities.

 Southern Company is committed to nuclear energy as an integral component of our full portfolio strategy for power generation.
 As part of our long-range planning to identify the most cost-effective, reliable and environmentally responsible fuel sources, we continue to evaluate sites within our service territory for potential location of nuclear facilities.
 Among those areas under preliminary consideration is a site in Stewart County, Georgia, near Columbus.

 For information on used fuel, see waste reduction - solids.